Five gold medals and a viral video: Why the brouhaha over Hima Das’ winning runs makes no sense

 July 20, Prague: 400m gold (52.09 seconds)

-This are the timings of Hima Das, whose fame grew exponentially after winning five gold medals inside 20 days.
+These are the timings of Hima Das, whose fame grew exponentially after winning five gold medals inside 20 days.
 In various meets across Poland and Czech Republic, Das competed in four 200m and one 400m races.
 She won each and every one of them.

 Five gold medals in 20 days are no mean feat.
 When did an Indian athlete dominate track events as Hima Das has done in the past three weeks?
 Sure, the competition was not world standard, so what?
 Why should the medals not be cherished and raise hopes of an Indian athlete winning an Olympic medal?